-Established in 2020 to bring you the best in speculative and literary fiction.
+Established in 2020 to bring you the best in speculative fiction.

 Our aim is to publish high quality speculative and literary fiction.
 You’ll see novels, magazines and anthologies with the Wyldblood logo, drawn from a diverse range of authors and illustrators.
 We publish the best new talent, established authors and some well loved classics.
-Six times a year Wyldblood Magazine will showcase a clutch of new science fiction and fantasy stories, the best of which will find their way into our ‘Best of’ anthologies.
+Wyldblood Magazine showcases a clutch of new science fiction and fantasy stories, the best of which will find their way into our ‘Best of’ anthologies.
 Our books appear in print and electronically and our magazine is available in all electronic formats including kindle and pdf.
 We may even sell t-shirts.
 We’d like to put out six novels over the next year and some shorter fiction, but the quality will need to be high for us to publish.
-We want speculative fiction in all its forms and literary fiction (novels only) regardless of genre.
+We want speculative fiction in all its forms.
 If you have a story you believe in, check out the submissions page for our requirements and how to submit.

 We’ve been publishing flash fiction since July in our Wyld Flash series.
 We’ve launched a series of novels and anthologies under the Wyldblood Classics banner.
-We’ve published a Werewolf Anthology.
+We’ve published Werewolf and Steampunk anthologies.
 We’re working with some fine authors for upcoming original novels.
-And the fourth issue of our bi-monthy Wyldblood Magazine is out on July 21st.
+And the eighth issue of our regular Wyldblood Magazine is out now.

 Who we are